tchx84/inventario-gitorious-wiki/Home.markdown

 * Client-side: uses Qooxdoo javascript-based UI, works in all major browsers
 * Server-side: Ruby on Rails, MySQL, intended for use on Fedora Linux

+# Server requirements

+Fedora Linux is the target platform; the installation documentation and packages are specifically targetted at Fedora.
+The software should also work fine on other distributions, but with non-Fedora setups you will be on your own in terms of installation, configuration and support.

+The software has been developed against Ruby 1.9 and Rails 3.0, intended for use on Fedora 17.

 # Installation

 See [[Installation]]